 - Our Proud@HFW network in London organises events, training and campaigns which are well supported by our LGBT allies.
 Representatives from the network attend the London Pride Parade annually.

-- In 2019, for the third consecutive year in a row, our Proud Network ran a Pride campaign in the London office which consisted of:
+- In 2022, for the fifth consecutive year in a row, our Proud Network celebrated Pride in the London office which consisted of:

 - The Network hosted a London BBQ which was open to all London staff and clients.

 - The network raised money for The Albert Kennedy Trust through bake sales and hosting a dress up Friday in the office.

 - In 2020, on our internal intranet, we published guidance a trans equality policy To ensure trans employees are treated with dignity and respect and are not disadvantaged in the workplace.

 - We are members of Stonewall's UK and Global Champions programme.

 HFW is signed up to and supportive of the Armed Forces Covenant.
 As a signatory, HFW commits in its business dealings to uphold the key principles of the covenant: